7Eddie20/Rebuild/Basics/DataTypes_Variables/DataTypes-Variables_Summary.md

 1. variables: declaration and initialization

+2. character: declaration and complexities

+3. `sizeof();`

 ---

 ## Files in This Folder

 - `VarDecInit.cpp`: showcase variable declaration and initialization
-- `CharDecInit`: showcase character declaration and ASCII manipulations with char
+- `CharDecInit.cpp`: showcase character declaration and ASCII manipulations with char
+- `sizeOf.cpp`: showcase various data types and their size

 ---